rdxdkr/theatrical-players-kata/readme.md

 # Theatrical Players Kata

-My version of the kata by following along Emily Bache's [video](https://youtu.be/cZJ36B3iXok?si=_azxu6VhURYp5LGX).
+My version of the kata following along with Emily Bache's [video](https://youtu.be/cZJ36B3iXok?si=_azxu6VhURYp5LGX).
-Despite the language difference (she uses JavaScript while I wanted to stick to Java), I tried to write the code as close as possible to her own to make the refactorings similar.
+Despite the language difference (she uses JavaScript while I wanted to stick with Java), I tried to write the code as close as possible to her own, to make the refactorings similar.

 ## Usage